Harkamal1/PageMaker/README.md

 Click on the "Download Page Maker" button above to get the app on your device and start creating professional front pages for your project files.

-## Key Features✨
-**💡 Effortless Input**: Page Maker offers a user-friendly interface where you can effortlessly enter your essential details.
-Simply fill in the required fields, and the app takes care of the rest.

-**🎨 Customizable Front Pages:** Personalize your front pages to meet your specific requirements.
-Page Maker adheres to the format provided by the Innocent Hearts Group of Institutions, ensuring compliance while allowing you to add your personal touch.

-**📚 Multiple Page Generation:** Generate front pages for multiple project files in a breeze.
-With Page Maker, you can specify the desired number of front pages to be created, making it convenient for handling numerous projects simultaneously.

-**📁 Seamless PDF Export:** Once you have created all the necessary front pages, Page Maker seamlessly combines them into a single PDF file.
-This consolidated file can be easily saved, printed, or shared, providing you with a complete set of front pages for your project files.

 ## Getting Started
 To get started with Page Maker, follow these simple steps: